Avish34/tcp-server/README.md

 1. git clone https://github.com/Avish34/tcp-server
 2. cd tcp-server
 3. make start-service

->      ⠿ Container tools-prometheus-1  Started                                                                                                                          0.5s
->      ⠿ Container tools-tcp-server-1  Started                                                                                                                     0.5s
 After running (3) command, use should see this output.
 Server will be listening on 8080.
-To edit the port and other settings, you can find customise section below.
+To edit the port and other settings, you can find customise section below in the README.

+>      ⠿ Container tools-prometheus-1  Started
+>      ⠿ Container tools-tcp-server-1  Started

 Send request to the server.
 You should see "Hello world as response"